 A free sample chapter is available here

-This book is also available in Portuguese Brazilian
+This book is also available in Polish and in Portuguese Brazilian

 Praise for C.S.
 Lewis vs the New Atheists: